 In the Belgian tax system, a number of allowances apply.
 Roughly, three categories exist.
 First, the social insurance contributions are deducted from gross income.
 As social insurance contribution is extensively discussed in section 2.4, it is not treated here.
 Secondly, there are the allowances related to the size and the composition of the tax unit.
 The different components are added up to a total base tax allowance, a sum of income on which no taxes have to be paid.
 Thirdly, there are the deductions related to expenses.
 The expenses are subtracted from the total taxable income.
-In the following, we discuss the tax allowances that are simulated in EUROMOD.
+In the following, we discuss the tax allowances from the last two categories that are simulated in EUROMOD.

-Allowances related to the size and composition of the tax unit
+2.6.3.1 Allowances related to the size and composition of the tax unit